In West Virginia, 54% of 18-year-olds are registered to vote, compared to 73% of voters 45+

 West Virginia County Registration Rates

-This table shows the voter registration rates in each West Virginia county or county-equivalent as of May 5, 2026.
-We omit counties with populations below 10,000.
+This table shows the voter registration rates in each West Virginia county or county-equivalent as of Jun 4, 2026.
+We omit counties with 18-year-old populations below 100.

 See our methods for more details.